okasag/orf/README.md

 ## to do:

-- add inference estimation for predict.orf in case of newdata = NULL

-- add inference argument for margins.orf
+- add type argument into predict.orf

 - add example data and examples for all functions